ViniciusALS/Kilo-Text-Editor/README.md

 cd Kilo-Text-Editor
 ```

-And compile to project
+And compile the project

 ```prompt
 make
 ```

-To use the text editor, you can either execute it by itself or pass a file as argument that you wish to edit.
+To use the text editor, you can either execute it by itself or pass a file that you wish to edit as argument.

 ```prompt
 ./kilo